aurora-opensource/au/docs/discussion/concepts/common_unit.md

     the _same_, common denominator (analogous to units).
 Once we do, we can simply apply these operations directly to the numerators (analogous to values).

-In principle, _any_ unit of the same Dimension can serve as the "common unit".
+In principle, _any_ unit of the same dimension can serve as the "common unit".
 However, just as we tend to prefer the _lowest_ common denominator for fractions, there is also a preferred common unit for quantities.
 The usual choice is _the largest (i.e., greatest magnitude) unit which evenly divides both input units_.
 This has some very nice properties.